Sinking of Japan: Plot

-The next day, another massive earthquake hits Tokyo.
-The earthquake triggers a tsunami that destroys Shibuya, Minato, Chiyoda and Odaiba.
-Aftershocks from the earthquake and its associated effects hit Osaka, Kyoto, Nagano, Nagoya, and Sendai.
-Another tsunami strikes the city of Uozu in Toyama City, killing many survivors who had made their way to the city's port to await evacuation.
-Fukuoka is ablaze, shrouded in ash from volcanic eruptions.
-In the Chūbu region, many Tokyo evacuees are killed by a massive landslide while heading through a mountain pass in the Japanese Alps towards a refugee center, with people falling into the valley below.
-Reiko's family rescues Misaki, but they witness a crowded bridge collapse, killing more people who escaped the initial landslide.
+Misaki, Reiko's family, and the rest of Tokyo's residents are evacuated.
+In the Chūbu region, they narrowly survive a massive landslide while heading through a mountain pass in the Japanese Alps towards a refugee center, but are left stranded after a crowded bridge collapses ahead of them.
+Another massive earthquake hits Tokyo, sinking multiple wards and prompting Takamori to recommend the Imperial Family's evacuation.

 Yuki Tatsuya, Onodera's fellow submersible pilot, dies in an attempt to activate the warheads from a central module.
-Onodera takes his place using an old submersible brought out of museum storage and spends a night with Reiko before the operation.
+Onodera takes his place using an old submersible brought out of museum storage and spends a night with Reiko before the operation, during which they express each other's love.
 Although he locates the detonation module, a sudden landslide damages his submersible to the point that it is running on emergency power.
 Onodera uses all the remaining power to move into position and install the detonator.
-Mount Fuji's imminent eruption is being witnessed by volcanologists.
 Onodera succeeds in his task and calmly awaits his death.
-The warheads explode, creating a chain of explosions along the seafloor which fractures the tectonic plate pulling Japan towards the subduction zone, freeing the nation from total destruction.
+The warheads explode, creating a chain of explosions along the seafloor, which fractures the tectonic plate pulling Japan towards the subduction zone.
+At Mount Fuji, scientists monitoring its unrest are relieved after it calms down, confirming that Japan has been spared from total destruction.

-The success of the mission reaches Takamori aboard the amphibious carrier Shimokita, which has been converted as the Japanese government's temporary headquarters.
-Although she recommends that Nozaki address the refugees, her colleagues want her to do it instead, given her leadership during the crisis.
+The success of the mission reaches Takamori aboard the amphibious carrier Shimokita, which has been converted into the Japanese government's temporary headquarters.
+Takamori is selected by her colleagues to address the nation and the Japanese diaspora, citing her leadership during the crisis.
 She announces that people can finally return and holds a moment of silence in honor of Tatsuya and Onodera's sacrifice.
-In Fukushima Prefecture, Toshio's mother, who wanted to remain at her house until the end, is overjoyed when she sees birds return, a sign of his success.
+In Fukushima Prefecture, Toshio's mother, who insists on staying behind until the end, is overjoyed when she sees birds return, a sign of his success.
 Reiko rescues her family as they look towards a bright sunrise before the credits start rolling, showing a drastically altered Japan.